- Materials and Dimensions

-Build your own wooden Alaskan snowshoe with NTCo's Alaskan Snowshoe Kit.
+Build your own wooden snowshoe with NTCo's Snowshoe Kit.
 NTCo partners with Country Ways, a long time steward of traditional outdoor kits and supplies.
 We craft the wooden frames and get supplied both printed and digital guides for assembling your own kit!

 Of all the many shapes we could make, we feature and recommend the Ojibwa, with its pointed tail, highly efficient pointed toe and 'nesting' shape.
 This beautiful design comes down to us from thousands of years of challenge and survival.
 It is strongly preferred by Canadian and US snowshoers and winter guides as the top design for beginners to start on, best for general day trips and for serious expeditions.

 On Ojibwas you can be an expert in 20 minutes, without lessons, prior experience or special gear.
 For all snowshoe walking, your snowshoes need pointed tails-reliable rudders trailing lightly, keeping your shoe aimed straight ahead, assuring that your shoe will come down exactly where you intended.